The Bach Choir: Early years

 Formed in 1875 for the purpose of giving the first complete British performance of J. S. Bach's Mass in B minor, the Bach Choir continued and developed to become one of the world's leading amateur choirs.

 The original idea for the choir came from Arthur Duke Coleridge, a young lawyer and outstanding amateur tenor who became acquainted with the Mass while a student at Leipzig, where he studied music along with the young Charles Villiers Stanford.
 He formed a committee to promote a British performance of the Mass, recruiting George Grove and John Stainer to serve on it.
 They appointed as musical director Otto Goldschmidt, the husband of Jenny Lind (the "Swedish Nightingale") who, as a former pupil of Felix Mendelssohn in Leipzig, had a good knowledge of the music of Bach.
 Within six months a choir was assembled and two performances of the Mass, conducted by Goldschmidt, were given on 26 April and 8 May 1876.

 The concerts' success encouraged the formation of a permanent choir with Goldschmidt as its first musical director.
 The choir's declared aim was "the practice and performance of choral works of excellence and of various schools".
 Initially, members were drawn exclusively from the upper levels of Victorian society, the social stratum in which Coleridge and Goldschmidt moved.
 Among the singing members was Princess Christian, the fifth child of Queen Victoria; and among the founder-members, W.E.
 Gladstone.

-This exclusivity was perpetuated as recruits had to be proposed and seconded by existing members and approved by the committee.
+The exclusivity of the choir was perpetuated as recruits had to be proposed and seconded by existing members and approved by the committee.
 Of greater concern for the choir's future health, however, were the lack of a requirement for regular re-audition, and a five o'clock rehearsal time.
 While the latter ensured that members' evening social lives were not disturbed, rehearsal attendance by tenors and basses with business interests soon became a cause for concern.
 A positive feature of the wealthy membership, however, was that programming could be more adventurous without the need to resort to performances of the popular oratorio repertoire to secure essential funds.

 The repertoire in the Goldschmidt years was biased towards motets and Renaissance church music, a reflection of his particular interests; but the connection with Bach was maintained by regular performances of the Mass in B Minor and some of the cantatas.

 Goldschmidt resigned in 1885 to be replaced by Stanford, organist of Trinity College, Cambridge and conductor of the Cambridge University Musical Society, who had recently been appointed professor of composition at the Royal College of Music.
 Stanford expanded the repertoire with programmes which included the Brahms Requiem, excerpts from Parsifal, the Verdi Requiem and other contemporary works.
 The choir always had connections with royalty, and Queen Victoria became patron in 1879.
 To mark her golden jubilee in 1887, the choir invited Hubert Parry to compose its first commissioned work, the choral ode Blest Pair of Sirens.